archfrog/KioskForge/FAQ.md

 ### Will KioskForge support Linux distribution X?
 For the time being, I am very happy about Ubuntu Server (which I use and have used as a web server for a decade or so), so this is not very likely.

 I could theoretically add support for a host of Linux distributions, but I don't really see the point.
 Ubuntu Server is free, very stable, and well documented.
 The software is also reasonably up-to-date and security issues get fixed quite quickly in my experience.
-Furthermore, Ubuntu supports Raspberry Pi and PCs equally well, which some Linux distros don't do.
+Furthermore, Ubuntu supports Raspberry Pi and PCs equally well, something that not all Linux distros do.
 It is a hard requirement that both PCs and PIs are equally well supported.

 Adding support for a single target platform takes weeks or months, as Linux is a mess when it comes to administration of the operating system.
 Almost every distro does things in its own way and I, honestly, don't feel like battling a lost war on the intricacies of a bunch of Linux distros.